 tasks of the program

-• strong state guidance leadership that provides regular ongoing training,
+• strong state counseling leadership that provides regular ongoing training,

 resources, and technical support